saibalmars/GraphRicciCurvature/doc/source/readme.rst

 Getting Started
 ----------------

-- See the jupyter notebook tutorial on [`nbviewer <https://nbviewer.jupyter.org/github/saibalmars/GraphRicciCurvature/blob/master/notebooks/tutorial.ipynb>`__] or [github](notebooks/tutorial.ipynb) for a walk through for the basic usage of Ricci curvature, Ricci flow, and Ricci flow for community detection.
+- See the jupyter notebook tutorial on [`nbviewer <https://nbviewer.jupyter.org/github/saibalmars/GraphRicciCurvature/blob/master/notebooks/tutorial.ipynb>`__] for a walk through for the basic usage of Ricci curvature, Ricci flow, and Ricci flow for community detection.
 - Or you can run it in directly on [`binder <https://mybinder.org/v2/gh/saibalmars/GraphRicciCurvature/master?filepath=notebooks%2Ftutorial.ipynb>`__] (no account required) or [`Google colab <https://colab.research.google.com/github/saibalmars/GraphRicciCurvature/blob/master/notebooks/tutorial.ipynb>`__] (Faster but Google account required).

 Simple Example